-- 1. The date(s), hours and location of the election. - 2.
-The voting methods to be utilized (e.g. at polls voting, vote by mail, same day town hall format, etc). - 3.
-Whether Board Officers are to be elected directly by the stakeholders or subsequently by the elected Board Members. - 4.
-Whether Board Members shall be elected at large or by district.
+1. The date(s), hours and location(s) of the election.

+2. The voting methods to be utilized (e.g. at polls voting, vote by mail, same day format, etc).

+3. Whether Board Officers are to be elected directly by the stakeholders or subsequently elected or appointed by the elected Board Members.

+4. Whether Board Members shall be elected at large and/or by district.

-- 5. The number and type of Board Member seats available and any qualifications beyond basic stakeholder status required to be a candidate for any particular seat. - 6.
-The seats for which stakeholders of various categories are eligible to vote. - 7.
-Indicate that No proxy voting shall be is not allowed in Neighborhood Council Elections.
+5. The number and type of Board Member seats available and any qualifications required to be a candidate for any particular seat.